 How do you get a personal budget?

 If your care and support needs are high enough, we will carry out a personal budget assessment.

 Following this assessment, we will give you an estimate of how much you might get.

 After your personal budget assessment

 We will meet with you to put together your care and care and support plan, which is specific to your needs.
 The care and support plan shows how you will spend your personal budget to meet your support needs.

 If you prefer, you can put together your own support plan.
 Once your support plan has been agreed, you will be able to choose how you would like to manage your budget.

 How much money will you get?

-We will look at your financial situation to work out if you will ask you to pay towards the cost of your support.
+We will look at your financial situation to work out if we will ask you to pay towards the cost of your support.
 We will explain how charges are calculated and tell you about the payment options available.